MicrosoftDocs/sql-docs/docs/big-data-cluster/configure-sql-server-master-instance.md

 This article covers the configuration of the master instance of [!INCLUDE[big-data-clusters-2019](../includes/ssbigdataclusters-ss-nover.md)].

-Server configuration settings cannot be configured for SQL Server master instance at deployment time.
-Starting in CU9, Big Data Clusters includes a configuration management feature that enables administrators to alter or tune various parts of the Big Data Cluster post-deployment and get deeper insights into the configurations running in their big data cluster.
+Server configuration settings can't be configured for SQL Server master instance at deployment time.
+Beginning in *Cumulative Update 9*, *Big Data Clusters* includes a configuration management feature.
+This enables administrators to alter or tune various parts of the Big Data Cluster post-deployment.
+It also gives them deeper insights into configurations running in their big data cluster.

-This article describes a temporary workaround on how to configure settings, including: SQL Server edition, enable or disable SQL Server Agent, enable specific trace flags, enable/disable customer feedback, or `domainmapping`.
+This article describes a temporary workaround of how to configure settings, including: SQL Server edition, enable or disable SQL Server Agent, enable specific trace flags, enable/disable customer feedback, or `domainmapping`.

-To change any of these settings, follow these steps:
+To change settings, follow these steps:

 1. Create a custom `mssql-custom.conf` file that includes targeted settings.
 The following example enables SQL Agent, telemetry, sets a PID for Enterprise Edition, and enables trace flag 1204: